nicoleurs/Deployment/README.md

 The Product Manager needs to decide:

-- threshold: how long should the minimum delay be?
+- Threshold: How long should the minimum delay be?
-- scope: should the feature be enabled for all types of checkout? (multiple checkout types are possible: mobile, connect or paper)
+- Scope: Should the feature be enabled for all types of checkout : mobile, connect or paper ? (although paper is negligible)

 ## Objectives

 Two main elements will compose this project:

-(i) A dashboard allowing for comparisons bewteen different thresholds and scopes will allow the product manager to choose the best values for this new feature.
+(i) A dashboard allowing for comparisons bewteen different thresholds and scopes will allow the product manager to choose the best course of action.

-(ii) An API with two endpoints allowing for the prediction of the ideal rental price per day for vehicle given its features.
+(ii) An API with two endpoints (single and batch) allowing for the prediction of the ideal rental price per day for vehicle given its features.

 ## Scope